 International Women's Day isn’t just about celebrating the extraordinary; it’s about recognising the ordinary women who shape our daily lives.
 The ones who work alongside us, live across the street, take our orders at the bakery, make our coffee, paint the mural, administer our vaccinations, and drive the tram that gets us to work, picks up our kids, or takes us to a laugh with a best friend.

-Jenna Hipgrave is one such woman.
+Jenna is one such woman.
 She’s the brains, heart and courage behind Hungry Workshop, where she prints bespoke letterpress pieces alongside her husband.
-On weekends, she bakes cookies with her kids.
+On weekends, she bakes cookies with her kids, making the most of family time.

 This is Jenna’s story — just one of many women balancing it all, striving to do their best every single day.
 Today, we celebrate her and the countless other women who make life richer and more meaningful in the most everyday, yet extraordinary ways.